-Display a graph representation of your routes.
+Show a graphic representation of your routes by clicking 'Show graph' in the button bar.
 These are the available functions on graphs.

-- Guiding Y axis: Bar serving as moving axis. - Change data fields on the X/Y axis: Click the axis that you want to change and select the data field from a list of available data fields to choose from (altitude, speed, heart rate, cadence...). - Moving graph: Use 'Zoom' buttons to sections of the graph with more detailed precision (graph scrolling can also be applied by dragging the graph up and down as well as laterally). - Window zoom: Set the proportion of the zoom window to zoom in
+- Guiding Y axis: Bar serving as moving axis. - Change data fields on the X/Y axis: Click the axis that you want to change and select the data field from a list of available data fields to choose from (altitude, speed, heart rate, cadence...). - Moving graph: Use 'Zoom' buttons to sections of the graph with more detailed precision (graph scrolling can also be applied by dragging the graph up and down as well as laterally). - Window zoom: Set the proportion of the zoom window to zoom in - Automatic re-center: Press 'Re-center' button to automatically recenter the graph.

-- Automatic re-center: Press 'Re-center' button to automatically recenter the graph. - Gradate the color of a track: Show the variation of a selected data field across the itinerary, for example, the altitude value for each of the track points.
+• Gradate the color of a track: Show the variation of a selected data field across the itinerary, for example, the altitude value for each of the track points.